 Reasons You Shouldn’t Shoot Marble with Paintball Guns

-- The main reason is obvious.
-Paintball guns are made to shoot paintballs and not marble.
+- The main reason is obvious. best paintball guns are made to shoot paintballs and not marble.
 Unfortunately, the two are not the same, neither in outlook nor in composition.

 On one side, paintballs are composed of paint enclosed in a soft biodegradable cover that will instantly break upon hitting any target.
 On the other hand, marble is made of aluminum, glass, steel, hard and spherical, which will not break even after hitting a target.